clindsey/cookbook/Readme.md

 ### How You Should Use It
 Naming convention is important here, make sure image and recipe file names are in slug format (SEO friendly, dasherized).

-recipes/delicious-burrito.yaml needs to have a corresponding image, public/images/delicious-burrito.png add it to the site with `rake recipes:add[delicious-burrito]`
+recipes/delicious-burrito.yaml needs to have a corresponding image, public/images/delicious-burrito.png.

+Then add it to the site with `rake recipes:add[delicious-burrito]`

 example recipe.yaml -
 ```